Extensive

 prioritise shareholder value, with limited integration of stakeholder outcomes.

-to quantify, yet they offer valuable strategic insights.
-Even simplified tools
+valuable strategic insights.
+Even simplified tools that assess these softer

-that assess these softer factors can guide Organisations toward more balanced
+factors can guide Organisations toward more balanced and sustainable

-and sustainable operations.
+operations.

 Accountants